Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 The FBCL will:

-- conduct benchmarking review on signage with accessibility lens and develop an action plan to address gaps that were not within scope of the 2021 RHFAC assessment.
+• Continue updating signage with an accessibility lens to address gaps that were not within scope of the 2021 RHFAC assessment.

-- update policy and communications on accessibility accommodations for Access to Information and Privacy (ATIP) requests.
+• Update policy on accessibility accommodations for Access to Information and Privacy (ATIP) requests.

 Timeline